This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 ‘Marcus Amik.’
 Tayl drew out Amik’s token and offered it to Martim.

-She looked to be in her forties, young to hold one of the most prestigious positions at the House, and too young to have met Amik in person.
+Martim looked to be in her forties, young to hold one of the most prestigious positions at the House, and too young to have met Amik in person.

 Her terminal pinged with an incoming message.
 She looked at the screen, then gave him a hard look.
 ‘We have to continue this conversation later.
 The assembly is about to open.
 Administrator Poul will be there, and I will talk to him.
 You can wait in the public gallery.’

-The sky above Founder’s Square, the House’s central precinct, had darkened with the incoming nighttide, but Tayl could make out most of the buildings circling the wide open space.
+The sky above Founder’s Square, the House’s central precinct, had darkened with the incoming night, but Tayl could make out most of the buildings circling the wide open space.
 To their right sat the Lacier Faculty and the Old Chancellery.
 To their left, the Faculty of Technology and the engineering workshops, followed by the Administration.
 In front, the echowell pavilion, and half-hidden behind it, the Rath’s Hall on the far side of the square.

 Martim muttered something about ‘the last thing she needed,’ then whispered to Tayl, ‘I find the best approach in dealing with the Auditor is to let her make her own assumptions.
 Talk as little as possible.’